aromeral98/bibliotecaPersonajes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

+## How to run it

+You must open powershell and use ng serve,and next go to the database folder and execute json-server --watch db.json So now you have your database and the app running

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.